neillarkin/gnotek-site/README.md

 ## Use case scenarios
 A fan of the artist can get the information about who the artist is, download their music, read the latest tour dates and subscribe to the newsletter.
 There is also links to official social media platforms.
 The web site is will give the audience an overall sense and feel of what the artist is about and what style of music they create.
-Puchasing music – functionality could be developed to allow users to purchase music from the artist by redirecting users to other music content services such as Bandcamp or Soundcloud.
+Purchasing music – functionality could be developed to allow users to purchase music from the artist by redirecting users to other music content services such as Bandcamp or Soundcloud.

 ## Testing
 Testing was carried out on the latest versions of Chrome, Firefox and Edge.
 Responsive Android and iOS testing was performed on Chrome, Firefox, FireFox Focus and Safari.